mitre/saf-lambda-function/README.md

 ## Test and Deploy your SAF CLI Lambda function
 ### Test by invoking locally
-8. Create an AWS bucket with your bucket name that you previously specified as an environment variable.
+8. Create an AWS bucket with the name that you set as the value for `INPUT_BUCKET`.
-9. Load a file into the `INPUT_BUCKET` in the `INPUT_PREFIX` path if specified.
+9. Load a file into the `INPUT_BUCKET`.
+Upload the file in the `INPUT_PREFIX` path if specified.
 10. If testing for the first time, run `npm make-event`.
 This will generate an s3 test event by running the command `serverless generate-event -t aws:s3 > test/event.json`.
 11. Edit the bucket name and key in `test/event.json`.
 ```